 Transistors act as electronic switches.
 When you put a small voltage across the base and emitter, the transistor allows a larger current and voltage to flow from the collector to the emitter.
 The transistor shown above, a TIP120, is a type of transistor known as a Darlington transistor.
 It is usually used to control high-current loads like motors.
 Note that it uses the same physical form factor, or package, as the voltage regulator above (the TO-220 package).

-A servo motor is a motor paired with an encoder (e.g. an Arduino) to provide position/speed readings and control messages in a feedback loop.
+A servo motor is a motor paired with an encoder (e.g. a potentiometer) to provide position/speed readings and control messages in a feedback loop.
 This loop is used to precisely control of the servo’s degree of rotation.
-RC servomotors like the one shown here can only turn 180 degrees.
+RC servomotors like the one shown in Figure 22 can only turn 180 degrees.
 They are often used for the rudder control on remote control planes and cars.
 The plastic bits shown in the photo are called horns, and they attach to the shaft to let you attach the motor to the mechanism that you want to control.

 DC motors, as seen in Figure 23, utilize induction (an electromagnetic field generated by current flowing through a wire coil) to rotate a central shaft.
 You can reverse the direction that the shaft rotates by reversing the leads powering it.

 Like transistors, relays are electronic switches.
 Electromechanical relays contain a small coil that, when energized, creates a magnetic field that moves a small metal armature to open or close an electrical contact.
 Relays can handle higher current than transistors and can be used for AC or DC loads.
 However, because they rely on a physical mechanism, they are slower and more prone to wearing out.
 If you want to control a relay with the Arduino, you will need to use a transistor as an intermediary because most relays draw more current than the Arduino’s output pins can supply.